Aims & Objectives

 To do this we run through a number of programmes:

-Unit 1 – During the first half term students learn about file structure and Microsoft Powerpoint.
-We utilise the first few weeks of their time with us to ensure they will be able to use some of the basic computing software that they will have to use across the school on a regular basis.
+Unit 1 – During the first half term students learn about file structure and aspects surrounding e-safety and how students can protect themselves at school and at home.
+This will help develop their ability to use computing software to use across the school on a regular basis.

 Unit 2 – During the second half term we teach Basic – this is a computer programming tool and gets students used to computer language and instructions and how commands can lead to images appearing on screen.

-Unit 3 – The next 12 weeks are then based around spreadsheets with a Harry Potter theme to engage students.
+Unit 5 – These weeks are then based around spreadsheets with a Harry Potter theme to engage students.
 This is to get students working at the same level with regards to using Microsoft Excel to complete formulae’s, draw graphs and data handling.
 This is really important in terms of getting students some life skills to take away and use in further education or in a working environment.

-Unit 4 – The last few weeks will be Basic Flowchart, Dock The Block, Gold Collector & Lightbot - These are games which require logical thinking, planning and programming skills.
+Unit 6 – The last few weeks will be using scratch computer programming and using Basic Flowchart, Dock The Block, Gold Collector & Lightbot - These are games which require logical thinking, planning and programming skills.